Cal Raleigh Player Props: Mariners vs. Blue Jays

-On Saturday, Cal Raleigh (batting .148 in his past 10 games) and the Seattle Mariners face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+On Sunday, Cal Raleigh (.517 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
 First pitch is at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Twins.
+He hit two homers in his most recent appearance (going 2-for-4) in his most recent game against the Blue Jays.

 Cal Raleigh Game Info & Props vs. the Blue Jays